IanniMuliterno/churn_analysis/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-What things you need to install the software and how to install them:
+What things you need to install the software and how to install them

 ```bash
 pip install numpy